Our art and design lead is Mrs Teresa Coles.

 Questioning, modelling and feedback are used to support the teaching and learning process, ensure progression within every lesson and aid assessment.

 Pupils participate in a set of Art and Design lessons each term.
 This might be a half term block of Art and Design or an Art and Design lesson fortnightly (interchanged with another subject like Design and Technology where some of the same skills can be applied).
 In each Key Stage the core areas for Art and Design are explored and a piece of work is produced.
-Art and Design lessons across the school follow the same structure/sequence:
+Art and Design lessons across the school often follow the same structure/sequence:

 - Explore a famous artist/designer/architect and evaluate/analyse their work/style/techniques/elements/materials and media used.
 Look at similarities and difference between different artists and styles/techniques